Society Complaints Procedure

 Disclosure of any previous unspent criminal conviction is required at membership application.

 Where a registrant is given a custodial sentence this means that they no longer meet the requirements for registration and both their registration and membership will be revoked.
 Disclosure of any custodial sentence being served to the Society is required by any member so convicted.
-On receipt of evidence that a member is serving a custodial sentence, the PPO shall provide this evidence to the Chair of the Assessment Panel who will authorise the removal of registration and membership.
+On receipt of evidence that a member is serving a custodial sentence, the EO shall provide this evidence to the Chair of the Assessment Panel who will authorise the removal of registration and membership.
 A member serving a custodial sentence may not appeal this decision as they no longer meet the requirements for Society membership.
 Once a custodial sentence and any licensing or probationary requirements are complete, the former member may complete a new application for membership which will be assessed on an individual basis and reviewed by the Society’s Professional Standards Committee.

 4.4 Adjunctive Therapies